alexanderSolod/CodeMedic/README.md

 # CodeMedic: Automatic ICD10/CPT/Snomed code generation for clinical scenarios
-#### © 2023 Alexander Solod ℠

 Medical coding is an incredibly complex and time intensive task.
 While there have been previous attempts to create fully automated coding systems, we are still very far from the creation of a fully automated coding app.
-The following is a
+The following is a proof of concept for using large language models (such as GPT-3.5) as a way to automatically assign codes for clincal scenarios.

 # How it works
 ## Agent methodology